 The New Zealand Asia Institute undertakes research focusing on recent developments in the Asian region and engagement with Asia.
 The Research Snapshots series presents findings from recent research carried out by NZAI staff and associates in short, accessible summaries.

-How demographics and morality shape personalized charitable giving: A new approach from Indonesia
+How demographics and morality shape personalised charitable giving: a new approach from Indonesia

 Advertising to leverage positive emotions and past performance: Evidence from Indonesia and the US